 * Although the space race was on, there was still some uncertainty as to what the goals of the race were.
 As NASA established itself, long-range plans were written up and debated by agency staff.
-In the meantime, both the US and the USSR were busily laying the groundwork for the first manned space flights, though the Soviets would suffer a few major setbacks along the way.
+In the meantime, both the US and the USSR were busily laying the groundwork for the first crewed space flights, though the Soviets would suffer a few major setbacks along the way.

 * While the US military worked on ICBMs and spy satellites, NASA extended its domain of authority.
 Congress authorized construction of the first entirely new NASA organization, the "Goddard Space Flight Center" in Maryland, in August 1959.
 Goddard obtained "seed" staffing from NRL veterans, and was chartered to specialize in science satellites.

 Glennan had bided his time in his attempts to obtain control of ABMA, but in the end, the organization almost fell into his lap.
 In early 1959, Herbert York, who had been on the committee that recommended the formation of NASA, left his job as chief scientist of ARPA to take a position as head of research and development for the US Department of Defense.
-York wasn't enthusiastic about manned spaceflight in the first place, and he took a very dim view of the Army's efforts in that direction.
+York wasn't enthusiastic about crewed spaceflight in the first place, and he took a very dim view of the Army's efforts in that direction.